It’s a metaphor, but with possible real-world consequences.

 If they still guess too quickly, I’ll change it to one in one hundred billion (100,000,000,000), one in a trillion (1,000,000,000,000), and so on.

-If my goal is to award one dollar per day, I’ll choose my range so it takes about that long for someone to guess the right number.
+If my goal is to award one dollar per day, I’ll choose my range so it takes about 24 hours for someone to guess the right number.

-That explains how mining operates at a conceptual level: a bunch of people are trying to guess a number, and the winner gets a reward when they’re correct.
+That explains the mining concept: a bunch of people trying to guess a number for a reward.

 The reward, as you might guess, is Bitcoin.
-The winner currently gets 12.5 BTC (Bitcoin), valued at around $87,000.00 USD.1 There’s definitely incentive to play the game.
+The winner currently gets 6.25 BTC (Bitcoin), valued at around $325,000.00 USD.1 There’s definitely an incentive to play the game.

 - It’s computationally slow.
-It’s actually a cryptographic hash2 (hence the “crypto” in “cryptocurrency”) of Bitcoin transaction data that takes a lot of computational work.
+It’s actually a cryptographic hash2 (hence the “crypto” in “cryptocurrency”) of Bitcoin transactional data that takes a lot of computational work.

-- It’s farmed out to anyone who wants to participate in the Bitcoin transaction protocol — i.e., anyone who wants to play the game.
+- Anyone who wants to participate in the Bitcoin transaction protocol — i.e., anyone who wants to play the game — can perform the calculation.

 - The result must meet certain criteria.
-The system is designed such that the calculation must be performed over and over with slight variation until the criteria is met.
+The system is designed so the calculation must be performed over and over with slight variation until the criteria are met.
 Throttling is accomplished in this step.
 The criteria can be strengthened so that it takes, on average, more iterations before being met.
 Bitcoin aims for each “game” to last ten minutes.

 Throw hardware at it